sgml/salesforce/README.md

 # salesforce
-high level repository to store apex, lightning and visual force code
+This repository is designed provide working examples for people to see.

 https://github.com/mailtoharshit/awesome-salesforce